mintwax/seeds/README.md

 progress bar should not changed size of the grid item progress bar should align-self: flex-end put the checkmark on the lower right
+BUG - why does state reset after clicking back, should use navigate to HOME SCREEN instead UI - spacing of the toolbar icons toolbar icons should have feedback when clicking print print statements in all renders and do performance optimizations

 ----------- PHASE TWO DONE -----------------